aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/user-story-1.rst

 To illustrate the process of finding relevant information, the location of the data and the accountable person, the following scenario is
-described: A data engineer is working in a HR project investigating the use of **permanent employees**.
-To answer the related business questions, she needs data about employees in the organization.
+described: A data engineer is working in an HR project investigating the use of **permanent employees**.
+To answer the related business questions, they need data about employees in the organization.

-To find the required information she accesses Aurelius Atlas application and searches for data with a meaning related to “employee”.
-Thus, in the business context of the application she is entering the search term “employee” and starts the search.
+To find the required information they access Aurelius Atlas application and search for data with a meaning related to “employee”.
+Thus, in the business context of the application they are entering the search term **“employee”** and starts the search.

 Step by step guide
 ------------------